 Your body wants to sleep but your mind won’t allow it.

-You get to work and normal tasks seems more difficult.
+Normal tasks at work seems more difficult.
 Your concentration is non-existent.
 Forming coherent thoughts or sentences when someone asks you a question feels like a miraculous feat.
-Having someone babble about how their weekend makes you want to physically bite your tongue so you don’t lash out at such inane conversations because emotional control seems to be lost on a sleep deprived mind.
+Having someone babble about how their weekend makes you want to physically bite your tongue so you don’t lash out at such inane conversations.
+Emotional control seems to be lost on a sleep deprived mind.

-It’s okay for an employee to ask for help for a drug or alcohol condition, and physical diseases get tons of sympathy and well wishes.
-But saying you can’t sleep elicits responses like “just get more exercise!” or “take melatonin!”.
+It is okay for an employee to ask for help for a drug or alcohol condition, and physical diseases get tons of sympathy and well wishes, but saying you can’t sleep elicits responses like “just get more exercise!” or “take melatonin!”.

 You know they mean well, but you can’t take anymore of these stupid responses.
 You can barely stand to not slap someone across the face for being so ignorant towards your plight.
 Living with chronic insomnia has caused your fuse to shorten significantly.